 While property investing may be simple, it’s not easy and that’s not a play on words, because many investors end up paying a huge “learning fee” or "Stupid Tax" as I like to call it.

 A fee that they didn’t expect to pay.

-Choosing the right investment property comes down to knowing what you need, knowing what you can afford and knowing exactly what’s available at the time you are ready to buy.
+That's because choosing the right investment property comes down to much more than just knowing what you need, knowing what you can afford and knowing exactly what’s available at the time you are ready to buy.

-You see… many novice investors think, or are often led to believe, that bricks and mortar is a safe and easy investment and they find out the hard and often expensive way that property investment success is not so easy.
+Yet many will find out the hard and often expensive way that property investment success is not so easy.

-You buy home to in live but within a short time it just doesn’t “feel right”.
+You buy a home to live in but within a short time it just doesn't "feel right".